0xKubitus/Markdown-Bloc-Notes/README.md

 ```

 That's it!
-You have access to my markdown Notepad app :ok_hand:
+You have access to my markdown Notepad app :fire:

 </br>